owncloud-archive/documentation/developer_manual/app/info.rst

 owncloud
 --------
 Defines minimum and maximum versions of the ownCloud core.

-In case undefined the values will be taken from the tag 'requiremin'.
+.. important:: This will be mandatory from version 11 onwards.

 Deprecated
 ==========